Smart Accounting for UAE SMEs: Getting the Basics Right

 - Check aged payables and plan supplier payments

-- File your VAT return (if applicable) accurately and on time
+- File your VAT return (if applicable) accurately and on time, and check whether a VAT refund is due

 - Review a basic profit and loss and cash flow summary with your advisor